Privacy policy

 Please note that if you do not accept cookies, the functionality of our website may be limited.

-4) Contact
+4) Contacting

-When contacting us (e.g. via contact form or email), personal data is processed exclusively for the purpose of processing and responding to your request and only to the extent necessary for this purpose.
-The legal basis for processing this data is our legitimate interest in responding to your request in accordance with Art.
+The legal basis for the processing of this data is our legitimate interest in responding to your request in accordance with Art.
 6 (1) lit. f DSGVO.
 If your contact is aimed at a contract, the additional legal basis for the processing is Art.
 6 (1) lit. b DSGVO.
-Your data will be deleted when the circumstances indicate that the matter in question has been conclusively clarified and provided that there are no statutory retention obligations to the contrary.
+Your data will be deleted when the circumstances indicate that the matter concerned has been conclusively clarified and provided that there are no statutory retention obligations to the contrary.

 5) Data processing for order handling